• Free Automated SEO Site Audit

 Similarly, you can engage in a 404 link reclamation campaign.

-74. Offer corrections to existing article statistics.
+Offer corrections or updates to existing articles or article statistics

 Occasionally, you’ll find mistakes on pieces of offsite content.